OECD 50th Anniversary Conference - Paris, 22 June 2011

 Papers describing the overall challenge of multiple morbidities and particular issues relating to human resource policies, financing and payment policies, and innovation and partnership policies were prepared, and will soon be issued as an OECD publication subsequent to the conference.

-The programme, background papers, presentations and speakers biographies are available at this page.
+The programme, background papers, presentations and speakers biographies are available here.

 Publication from the Conference: Health Reform: Meeting the Challenge of Ageing and Multiple Morbidities